gau-nernst/mlda-acad-recruitment/README.md

 ## Optional exploration tasks

 The following tasks are optional.
-You can simply discuss how you would approach these problems.
-If you have time, you can also implement them and see the results!
+You only need to discuss how you would approach these problems.
+If you have time, you can implement your proposed solutions and share with us your results!

 1. What are the misclassified photos?
 How do you explain why they are misclassified?
-How will you do to help your model classify those photos correctly?
+How can you help your model classify those photos correctly?

 2. How do you know if your model has actually learned to classify the images?
 Or it's just very lucky at guessing.